pwilmart/Metaplastic-BC_PXD014414/README.md

 These are the scores for 2+ matches that had delta masses inside the 0-Da window.
 The unmodified peptides are in the top figure and the oxidized methionine peptides are in the lower figure.
 The target matches are in blue and the decoy matches are in red.
 The numerical tables below the histograms show the PSM FDR for the selected histogram at the location of the dotted line (the highlighted row).
 The dotted line in the right histogram corresponds to the 1% FDR cutoff.
 The majority of the correct target matches will be retained (to the right of the dotted line).

-> The thresholds for a 1% FDR are set automatically, but they can be changed interactively.
+> The thresholds for a 1% FDR are set automatically by the GUI, but they can be changed interactively.

 ---